Deformations of holomorphic pseudo-symplectic Poisson manifolds

-\end{thm} We do not prove that the natural morphism $\mathrm{Def}(X, \Pi)\to \mathrm{Def}_{\mathrm{loc.\ trivial}}(X,D)$ is smooth.
-However, the fact that every locally trivial deformation of $(X, D)$ lifts to a deformation of $(X, \Pi, D)$ is sufficient to prove: \begin{cor} Given a P-normal Poisson manifold $(X, \Pi)$ with Pfaffian $D$ and a deformation $\tilde X$ of $X$, $\Pi$ extends to $\tilde X$ iff $D$ does to $\tilde X$ locally trivially. \end{cor} The strategy of the proofof the Theorem is analogous to that in the symplectic case: namely, relate infinitesimal symmetries (in this case, a certain 'log Schouten dgla') to differentials (in this case, a certain log complex), and apply Hodge theory (in this case, Deligne's $E_1$ degeneration theorem for the log complex).
-See \cite{goto}, \cite{hitchin-poisson} for other results on deformations of complex Poisson manifolds.
-Hitchin \cite{hitchin-poisson} proved, for general Poisson manifolds satisfying the $\del\bar{\del}$-lemma, the weaker result that any class in $H^1(T_X)$ that comes via $\Pi$ duality from a class in $H^1(\Omega_X)$ is unobstructed.
+The strategy of the proof of the Theorem in the P-normal case is analogous to that in the symplectic case: namely, relate infinitesimal symmetries (in this case, a certain 'log Schouten dgla') to differentials (in this case, a certain log complex), and apply Hodge theory (in this case, Deligne's $E_1$ degeneration theorem for the log complex).
+The strategy in the weakly P-normal case is to relate deformations of $(X, \Pi)$ to those of a suitable P-normal blowup.